Southeast Asia·Vietnam·Updated April 29, 2026

 Which areas of Phu Quoc should tourists be most careful in?

 Documented scam activity in Phu Quoc is concentrated in high-traffic tourist zones.
-Based on reported incidents: Street vendors and taxi drivers along Tran Hung Dao Street (the main tourist strip in Duong Dong town) and at the Phu Quoc Night Market (Cho Dem Phu Quoc) on Bach Dang Street, Phu Quoc Island, Kien Giang province, Vietnam (Currency Note Switching); Phu Quoc International Airport security checkpoint in the main terminal building, Long Beach (Bai Truong) on Tran Hung Dao Street, Phu Quoc Island, Kien Giang province, Vietnam (Airport Security Item Theft); Taxi ranks along Tran Hung Dao Street (the main tourist corridor) in Duong Dong town, the Long Beach (Bai Truong) resort strip, and at Phu Quoc International Airport on Pham Van Dong Street, Phu Quoc Island, Kien Giang province, Vietnam (Overpriced Tourist Services).
+Based on reported incidents: Street vendors and taxi drivers along Tran Hung Dao Street (the main tourist strip in Duong Dong town) and at the Phu Quoc Night Market (Cho Dem Phu Quoc) on Bach Dang Street, Phu Quoc Island, Kien Giang province, Vietnam (Currency Note Switching); Dinh Cau Night Market stalls and the seafood restaurant strip along Tran Hung Dao Street near the An Thoi port end, Phu Quoc Island, Kien Giang province (Phu Quoc Night Market Seafood Price Flip); Roadside motorbike rental shops along Tran Hung Dao Street in Duong Dong town, and informal rental operators near the northern coastal road leading toward Ganh Dau Cape and Bai Thom beach (Motorbike Rental Damage Claim).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Phu Quoc?

 The best protection against scams in Phu Quoc is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: Use the Grab app for transparent taxi pricing.
-Eat away from the main tourist strip.
-Research standard prices before any purchase or tour.
+Key precautions: Before renting, photograph and video the entire bike from all angles in the presence of the rental agent, and send the media to yourself with a timestamp.
+Insist on a written rental agreement that lists all existing damage.
+Use established rental shops associated with your hotel or a well-reviewed provider, and never hand over your passport as a deposit — offer a photocopy or a cash deposit instead.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?